robot-uprising-hq/ai-guide/README.md

 - [ai-simple-example](https://github.com/robot-uprising-hq/ai-simple-example) is a collection of simple minimalistic example codes that show how to control the robot, find the locations of balls and ArUco markers from the video stream.

-- [ai-robot-udp](https://github.com/robot-uprising-hq/ai-robot-udp) is firmware of the robot that listens simple encoded UDP messages.
+- [ai-robot-udp](https://github.com/robot-uprising-hq/ai-robot-udp) is firmware of the robot that listens to simple encoded UDP messages.
 This works also well with the simulator [zero-ones-simulated](https://github.com/zero-ones-given/zero-ones-simulated).

 ### ML Simulation